rOY369/Docs/work/Sustainable office/zero_waste.md

 - Is it economically viable ?
 - Is it super-satisfying to use ?

-It will cover the following types of waste - `paper`, `water`
+It will cover the following types of waste - `paper`, `water`, `electricity`

 ### How ?

 We need an action plan that
 - takes care of the existing waste problems immediately by deploying easy and economical solutions.
 - sets up a culture of sustainability by regular training, knowledge share and positive influence.
-- involves tracking of our daily consumption
+- involves tracking of our daily consumption.
 - guides us consistently towards more sustainable waste management process and practices over the long term.

 **Action Plan**